vsingh-group/W2MHS/README.md

 - **Set as Default**: Save current settings on the ```Main```, ```Options```, and ```Outputs``` to be the default settings when W2MHS reopens.
 Default settings are saved to ```default.mat``` under the W2MHS directory.
 - **Reset to Default**: Load default settings.
 - **Save Before Exit**: Click to check or uncheck.
 If checked, the settings right before W2MHS closes will be set as the default settings and thus be recoverable.

+### Additional Comments
+- Please visually verify the quality of WMH classification before running a batch of files.
+- PVE segmentation during preprocessing is the most time consuming step, but its output can be reused when processing the same subject under different hyperparameters, enabling efficient tuning.